yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <u>D198 Golden Phoenix</u>

+From Johor.
 An expensive variety, but Golden Phoenix has one of the highest meat yield ratios, due to its very small seed
 - Tiny tiny seeds
 - Bittersweet to medium complex bitter
 - Round shape, usually small in size (<2kg)